Online Colleges in West Virginia

 - Higher Education Adult Part-Time Student (HEAPS) Grant Program – Need-based aid for part-time students

-- Medical Student Loan Program – Need-based aid for students pursuing a medical degree
+- Medical Student Loan Program – Need-based aid for students pursuing a medical degree at certain schools

 - West Virginia Nursing Scholarship Program – A range of scholarship/loan opportunities to assist current and future West Virginia nursing professionals with their education

 There are also private scholarships available for all sorts of things, including a student’s race, religion, gender, athletic or artistic abilities, unusual talents, intended major, and so on.
 Here are a few examples of scholarships open to West Virginia residents:

 |Scholarship Name||Details||Scholarship amount|